Last Updated: 2/1/23 February 1st, 2023

-How much money do you need for your trip?
+How much money do you need to save for your trip?

 $1,000? $2,000? $5,000? $50,000?

 For most people, the thought of saving thousands of dollars to travel the world — or just travel at all — is a daunting prospect.
-While there are many ways to save money and travel on an ultra-tight budget (less than $50 a day), for some, there’s no amount of spending cuts or saving tips that will help them save enough.
-(Of course, to me, being broke is the best reason to go travel but that’s another story.)
+While there are many ways to save money and travel on an ultra-tight budget, for some, there’s no amount of spending cuts or saving tips that will help them save enough.

-If you don’t have as much money to travel as you want, consider option B: working overseas.
-Leave with what you have and then find work along the way to keep your wallet flush with cash — and keep you traveling.
+If you don’t have as much money to travel as you want, consider Option B: working overseas.
+Leave with what you have and find work along the way to keep your wallet flush with cash — and keep you traveling.

 Here are some examples of jobs that are easy for travelers to get and often don’t require a long commitment: